tamada/pochi/README.md

 Detecting the software theft, the birthmark toolkit for the JVM platform.

 **pochi** is the birthmarking toolkit for the JVM platform.
 The birthmarks are the native characteristics extracted from executable programs.
 Then, we compare them and computes the similarities.
 The resultant similarities shows the copy relation possibilities between two programs.

-## :bookmark: Table of Contents
+## :bookmark: Table of Contents in the Web page of pochi

 * [:books: Birthmarks](https://tamada.github.io/pochi/birthmarks)
   - [:green_book: Definition of Birthmarks](https://tamada.github.io/pochi/birthmarks#-definition-of-birthmarks)